sbesselsen/MXNibLoader/README.md

 MXNibLoader
 ===========

-Easily load UIViews from NIB's in code.
+Easily load UIViews from NIBs in code.